Learn more: Virtual events

 - Watson/MBA 4+1 program - available to current Binghamton University undergraduates in the Thomas J. Watson College of Engineering and Applied Science.

-- Executive MBA program in NYC - a 15-month option designed for full-time working professionals in the NYC area.
-Classes on Saturdays only, with a hybrid format of both online and in-person sessions.
+- Executive MBA program - a 15-month option designed for full-time working professionals.
+Classes on Saturdays only.

 Not sure which option is the right fit for you?
 Contact Molly Pianella at firstname.lastname@example.org to learn more!